 For UK applicants only — If you have been living overseas for the last six months, you will also need to obtain a Certificate of Good Conduct (COGC) or an equivalent document.
 We will give you further information on this at job offer stage.

-Starting in April, all 2017 summer staff will be able to access our pre-summer training materials in a members-only area on our website.
+Starting in April, summer staff will be able to access our pre-summer training materials in a members-only area on our website.
 You will be expected to review and study these documents before you start at centre where further training will take place.

 You will receive specific details about starting your role from the central team and/or the management team at your centre a few days before you are due to start, to give you specific details of where to go.
 For any questions you might have before arrival, check either the FAQs for UK jobs or FAQs for USA jobs for answers to frequently asked questions, as well as the staff handbook.

 Training sessions will be held for all staff prior to the summer or when you commence your role at centre, depending on the role and hire/start date.